yxrdydh/blink/README.md

 If you want to use python, you will have to transfer the python modules.
 The best way is to follow the instructions at [Python-ios](https://github.com/holzschu/python_ios) (without the compilation part).
 On your computer:
 - clone [Python-ios](https://github.com/holzschu/python_ios)
-- type `getPackages.sh`
+- type `getPackages.sh` (this will patch the python modules to work with `ios_system`).
-- to transfer the Python scripts to your device:
+- Then transfer the Python scripts to your device:
   - `tar -cvzf pythonScripts.tar.gz Lib/`
   - transfer the pythonScripts.tar.gz on the device, for example using iTunes
   - on the iOS device: `tar -xvzf pythonScripts.tar.gz`